mit-dormcon/t-rex/README.md

 A template spreadsheet is provided in `template.csv`.
 Events spreadsheets must contain the following columns:

+- `ID`: Event ID.
+Used to uniquely distinguish each event, even if it gets renamed or moved to a different time.
 - `Event Name`: Name of the event
+- `Dorm`: Dorm(s) hosting the event
-- `Dorm`: Dorm or living group hosting the event
+- `Group`: Group(s) or living community(ies) hosting the event
 - `Event Location`: Location of the event
 - `Start Date and Time`: Start time in EDT formatted as `MM/DD/YYYY HH:MM`, in 24-hour time